Fractional Laplacian on the torus: Abstract

-We also present a general extension problem to characterize \textit{any} fractional power of an operator $L^\gamma$, $\gamma>0$.
-Here $L$ is a general nonnegative selfadjoint operator defined in an $L^2$-space.
-In particular, $L$ can be taken to be the Laplace--Beltrami operator on a Riemannian manifold or a divergence form elliptic operator with measurable coefficients on a bounded domain.
-This generalizes to all $\gamma>0$ and a large class of operators $L$ previous known results by Caffarelli--Silvestre.
-This extension result is of independent interest.
-The extension problem and the theory of degenerate elliptic equations is applied to prove interior and boundary Harnack's inequalities for $(-\Delta)^{\sigma/2}$.
+We study the fractional Laplacian $(-\Delta)^{\sigma/2}$ on the $n$-dimensional torus $\Toron$, $n\geq1$.
+First, we present a general extension problem that describes \textit{any} fractional power $L^\gamma$, $\gamma>0$, where $L$ is a general nonnegative selfadjoint operator defined in an $L^2$-space.
+This generalizes to all $\gamma>0$ and to a large class of operators the previous known results by Caffarelli and Silvestre.
+In particular it applies to the fractional Laplacian on the torus.
+The extension problem is used to prove interior and boundary Harnack's inequalities for $(-\Delta)^{\sigma/2}$, when $0<\sigma<2$.
+We deduce regularity estimates on H\"older, Lipschitz and Zygmund spaces.
+Finally, we obtain the pointwise integro-differential formula for the operator.
+Our method is based on the semigroup language approach.